 Protected flora

 Protected flora are native plants that have legal protection under the Flora and Fauna Guarantee Act 1988 (FFG Act).
-In many circumstances, it is an offence to ‘take’ (meaning kill, injure, disturb or collect), trade, keep, move or process protected flora.
+In many circumstances – particularly on public land – it is an offence to ‘take’ (meaning kill, injure, disturb or collect), trade, keep, move or process protected flora.

-1. Plant taxa (species, subspecies or varieties) listed as threatened under the FFG Act
+1. All plant taxa (species, subspecies or varieties) listed as threatened under the FFG Act

-2. Plant taxa belonging to communities listed as threatened under the FFG Act
+2. All plant taxa belonging to communities listed as threatened under the FFG Act, where they occur in that community

-3. Plant taxa that are declared protected by the Minister.
+3. Plant taxa that are declared protected by the Governor in Council.
 These are taxa which are not threatened but require protection for other reasons.
 For example, some species which are attractive or highly sought after, such as orchids and grass trees, are protected so that the removal of these species from the wild can be controlled.

 Swainsona reticulata